-You still have the right to an education, even if you can’t attend school.
+You still have the right to an education, even if you can’t attend in person.

 The kind of support you get depends on what you need and how often you are able to go to school.
 However, the important thing to remember is that the support you get with your learning should work for you.